safinsaf/devops/app_python/DOCKER.md

 For example installing requirements before copying all other files demonstrates this practice.

+## 7. Avoid unnecessary privileges
+The application only has access to the resources and information necessary to perform its purpose.

 ## How to run
 Clone this git repository.
 cd to app_python directory